Stress arousal is that feeling of “low grade dread’ that we might notice. Mostly, it’s based upon nothing real.

 Anyway, other than the breathing part, I didn’t know what the host would want to talk about, so I did some mental preparation.
 Here’s a bit of what I thought about.

-In a perfect world, this would be our stress pattern: terror, hormones, action and reaction,
+In a perfect world, this would be our stress arousal pattern:

 - we tell ourselves that our world is really stressful and that “everybody” is stressed, and